Welcome to Cadabam's Hospitals

 By providing a forum for honest communication and shared problem-solving, therapy helps to heal rifts, rebuild trust, and restore a sense of closeness that the eating disorder may have eroded.

-Reducing Relapse Rates through Family Support
+Reducing Relapse Rates Through Family Support

 Research consistently shows that individuals with a strong, informed, and supportive family network have significantly lower rates of relapse.
 The family learns to identify early warning signs and can intervene effectively before a full relapse occurs.